Central Idaho Mountain Bike Association

 The Fall Mountain Bike Festival is August 29th & 30th.
 This will be a weekend of group rides, shuttles, BBQ, Beer, events and family fun.
-This is a grass roots festival that we hope continues to grow as CIMBA grows.
+See below for the festival Program & Schedule or download here 2015 Festival Program

 SCHEDULE OF EVENTS

 GROUP RIDES HAVE STARTED FOR THE SEASON